panoptic-labs/docs/docs/developers/V1.0/libraries/library.PanopticMath.md

 ### getLiquidityChunk

-For a given option position (`tokenId`), leg index within that position (`legIndex`), and `positionSize` get the tick range spanned and its liquidity (share ownership) in the Univ3 pool; this is a liquidity chunk.
+For a given option position (`tokenId`), leg index within that position (`legIndex`), and `positionSize` get the tick range spanned and its liquidity (share ownership) in the Uniswap V3 pool; this is a liquidity chunk.

 ```solidity